 This will display in the package manager to be downloaded as needed…

 …and when installed will group together in a folder structure:

 Drawbacks/Considerations for UiPath Libraries

 It’s a bit ironic that reuse is struggling to gain traction in RPA, when bots are really all about repetition.
 But there are, of course, reasons why this is the case.
-As I mentioned above, Libraries has great potential across larger businesses, where activities can be reused internally across different projects.
+As I mentioned above, Libraries have great potential across larger businesses, where activities can be reused internally across different projects.
 But this is not designed to be shared publicly, as in the UiPath Connect marketplace.
-This means it is most helpful on an enterprise scale, though smaller companies can still benefit.
+This means Libraries are most helpful on an enterprise scale, though smaller companies can still benefit.

 Using Libraries can also make it tricky to debug internal workings.
 When running a project that contains Library items, you won’t get an appropriate log of the internal activity or the sequence of events.
 This poses a challenge for determining what went wrong and where within the sequence of the Library project.
 However, it is fairly easy to work around this with good logging when creating the library, which I’ll explain in more detail below.